 - Lead Design

-The content of the report focuses on the various scientific charts and data paired with Audubon's captivating photography of the bird species that are at risk from climate change.
-A key portion of the report features colorful spreads of the core threats including: sea/lake level rise, urbanization, cropland expansion, extreme spring heat, fire weather, spring droughts, heavy rainfall, and false springs.
+The content of the report focuses on extensive scientific charts and data paired with Audubon's captivating photography of the birds at risk from climate change.
+A key portion of the report features colorful spreads of the core threats: sea/lake level rise, urbanization, cropland expansion, extreme spring heat, fire weather, spring droughts, heavy rainfall, and false springs.

-The report was printed for press events and is also available on Audubon's website.
+The report was printed for press events.
+Check it out on Audubon's website.